 Have a look at the first screenshot below, based on the output of ‘free -m’ on a 1GB VPS and taking into consideration the amount of swap space in use (details further below), a RAM upgrade was necessary.
 Required was a minimum of 3GB so we upgrade to 6GB.
 This ensures that there’s adequate memory available for buffers/cache.
 After the memory upgrade (around 9:30am), here’s how load averages responded:

-Checking if your Linux web server needs a RAM upgrade
+Checking if your Linux server needs a memory upgrade

-Has your dedicated server or VPS been acting slower than usual lately?
+Has your Linux server been acting slower than usual lately?
 Or maybe you’ve noticed higher CPU usage with the same traffic levels?
-With Linux web servers, performance can change overnight.
-Which could be due to a bunch of reasons such as increased web traffic, change to your database size/queries, your application or network, just to name a few.
+Sometimes server performance can change overnight.
+Which could be due to a bunch of reasons such as increased web traffic, change to your database size/queries, your application or network, to name a few.
 To check the current state of your Linux server’s memory usage, you’ll want to use one or more of the following command line tools: free, top, vmstat and sar.

 free command: check server memory and swap

 The free command displays the total amount of free and used physical and swap memory in the system, as well as the buffers used by the kernel.
 It’s a more user-friendly method of reading the output of cat /proc/meminfo.

-The free command, although simple, is one of the most misinterpreted Linux command line tools.
+The free command, although simple, used to be one of the most misinterpreted Linux command line tools.
 However, as of Kernels 3.14 (and emulated on kernels 2.6.27+) the Linux free command made a few changes.
-Some of which help admins realize that they have a lot less free or available memory than they may have once thought.
-A vast amount of blog posts, QAs, articles and server monitoring tools advise that: Actual Free Memory = Free + Buffers + Cached = WRONG!
+Some of which helped admins realize that they have a lot less free or available memory than they may have once thought.
+A vast amount of blog posts, QAs, articles and server monitoring tools advise that your Linux server’s Free Memory = Free + Buffers + Cached = WRONG!

 991 – total: Total installed memory (MemTotal and SwapTotal in /proc/meminfo)